kalniei/wl-docs/docs/admin/subscription-plans.md

 Admin View only.
 Here admin can manage subscription plans.

-**Subscription plan** - it is mainly set of permissions and rules, that can be added to specific franchise in order to limit users abilities and/or get specific paid according to this abilities.
+**Subscription plan** - it is mainly a set of permissions and rules that can be added to specific franchises in order to limit users abilities and/or get specific pay according to these abilities.

 One franchise can have few subscription plans and those plans can be switched.